+Introduction

-The aim of this lab is to introduce a design flow which allows you to create your own custom Intellectual Property (Custom IP) using Xilinx’s Vivado.
-Following this this lab introduces how to modify the generated component, by focusing on how the AXI-LITE protocol works and how it can be utilised to establish a circular data flow between the processor and the hardware component.
-This lab concludes on methods of maintaining and integrating this IP as part of a larger design.
+The aim of this lab is to introduce a design flow that allows you to create your own custom Intellectual Property (Custom IP) targeted at a Zynq device using Xilinx’s Vivado 2013.4.
+The lab has been created for senior undergraduates using the ZedBoard.
+We assume the student is familiar with the use of VHDL for specifying hardware.
+The lab explains how to modify the generated component, by focusing on how the AXI-LITE protocol works and how it can be utilised to establish a two-way data flow between the processing system (PS) and the hardware component implemented in programmable logic (PL).
+This lab concludes on methods for maintaining and integrating this IP as part of a larger design.

+Communications Protocol

-The protocol which will be implemented by this lab is as follows:
+The following protocol is used in this lab:

 Configure Highlevel design

-For this please refer to lab1 of advanced embedded design so you can create a Vivado design file with an ARM processor alongside the GPIO AXI componentour own custom IP component, which will be programmed on a hardware level (VHDL) to provide the functionality stated in the introduction
+For this please refer to lab1 of the Xilinx Advanced Embedded Design course, so you know how to create a Vivado design file with an ARM processor using a GPIO AXI component.
+In this lab the GPIO AXI component will be replaced by our own custom IP component, which will be programmed on a hardware level (VHDL) to provide the functionality stated in the introduction.

 In the end you should have: